Arriving in the U.S., HIO Registration, & Orientations

 Arriving in the U.S.

-The HIO offers optional orientation sessions and walking tours of Cambridge and Harvard Square for all incoming student interns and their family members.
+The HIO offers optional orientation sessions for all incoming student interns and their family members.
 Please see HIO Orientations for more information.